HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

     }
     ...
 {{</highlight>}}
 So what’s different?
 First of all, we now need to to create a Color variable, and in `Start()` we set it to the Color our Object currently has.
 So we can still define the color conveniently via the Material.
 We need to do this because we can’t directly set the Alpha value of a color on the material itself.
 We can though on a variable.
-So the last thing in `Update()` we do, is to update the color.
+So the last thing in `Update()` we do, is to update the color.<br>
 In between do our typical movement and also change the alpha value of our color based on position on the Y axis. `ColorToSet.a` accesses the alpha component.
 What do we set it to?
 We use a method call and pass it five values!
-So let’s look at the `Map()` method.
+So let’s look at the `Map()` method.<br>
 {{<highlight c>}}
     float Map(float value, float oldMin, float oldMax, float newMin, float newMax) {